JevenDev/Lodged/CURSEFORGE_DESCRIPTION.md

 * Spiders have medium green blood by default, and wardens use teal blood by default
 * Simple Blood compat decal chance and scale can be tuned

+When Simple Blood is installed, Lodged can spawn Simple Blood ground decals from landed Lodged blood drops.
+The decals use the same data-driven blood color as Lodged's own particles, so custom mob blood colors carry across both systems.
+Lodged blood particles and Simple Blood compat decals can be disabled separately.

 Default bleeding damage:

 | Setting                                  |                  Default |